 To uphold traditional duties, consider sharing responsibilities among bridesmaids or delegating them to another cherished figure, like the mother of the bride, groom, or a personal attendant.
 Remember, it’s your wedding canvas, your rules!

-Consider the process of choosing your maid of honor as a canvas for your creativity and wedding day aspirations.
+Consider the process of choosing your maid of honor as a canvas for your creativity and wedding day aspirations, and you can carry that through to your MOH proposal.
 How to choose a maid of honor is a reflection of your unique journey, and you needn’t be bound by conventions of yesteryear.

 This is your narrative to script, your love story to celebrate.
 Should you opt for this cherished role, consider attributes beyond friendship, such as their bachelorette party prowess, financial stability, reliability to tackle the many things on your list, and the gift of a composed and supportive presence.
 By selecting wisely, you can avoid needless drama, keeping your focus on the joyous union ahead.